celestiaorg/celestia-app/specs/src/specs/namespace.md

 ## Assumptions and Considerations

-Applications SHOULD refrain from using the [reserved namespaces](#reserved-namespaces) for their blob data.
+Applications MUST refrain from using the [reserved namespaces](#reserved-namespaces) for their blob data.

 ## Implementation